Former Goldman staff seek class action status for discrimination

-July 2 Two former female employees of Goldman Sachs Group Inc who have accused the bank of gender discrimination are seeking class action status for their case.
+Two former female employees of Goldman Sachs Group Inc (GS.N) who have accused the bank of gender discrimination are seeking class action status for their case.

 If class action is granted, the two former employees will be able to press the case on behalf of all female associates and vice-presidents in the company's investment bank, investment management and securities divisions.